jcarenza/allisoncarenza/src/posts/pure-joy.md

 ---
-title: 'Pure JOY'
+title: "Pure JOY"
-description: '<p>I admit, I get a lot of joy out of doing what I do.
-In fact, I&apos;m in a solid [&hellip;]</p>
+description: "I admit, I get a lot of joy out of doing what I do.
+In fact, I&apos;m in a solid "
-'
-publishDate: 'Oct 25, 2012'
+publishDate: "Oct 25, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/madigan3.jpg'
+heroImage: "/media/madigan3.jpg"
-alt: 'Pure JOY'
+alt: "Pure JOY"
-slug: 'pure-joy'
+slug: "pure-joy"
-category: ['Family Pictures']
+category: ["Family Pictures"]
-tags: ['Blue Springs Photographer','Family Photographer','Family Pictures','Lees Summit','Unity Village']
+tags: ["Blue Springs Photographer", "Family Photographer", "Family Pictures", "Lees Summit", "Unity Village"]
 ---

 <p style="text-align: center;">I admit, I get a lot of joy out of doing what I do.
 In fact, I&apos;m in a solid state of joy 90 percent of the time period.
 So there&apos;s really no word to describe the way I feel when I get to take pictures of my most beloved clients, like the Madigans!
 Joy x 3 googles is close.
 I  feel like that crazy aunt from far away that just loves to take pictures.
 In fact, I probably play up that part a little too much.
 But the time goes by too fast, and I find myself rapid firing questions during our shoot so I can get caught up on the past year.
 At the end of the day I&apos;m left with the beautiful images.
 Which really is all that matters.
 I got so much joy shooting, processing and editing these images.
 I hope they bring you a bit of joy too.</p>